sindresorhus/ora/readme.md

 JavaScript is single-threaded, so any synchronous operations will block the spinner's animation.
 To avoid this, prefer using asynchronous operations.

+### Why do I get the line spinner on Windows Terminal or WSL?

+Windows Terminal does [not expose](https://github.com/microsoft/terminal/issues/1040) a reliable, stable way to detect itself or Unicode support from Node, and `WT_SESSION` is explicitly informative, not a detection API and can be inherited by other terminals.
+That makes environment-based detection best-effort.
+If you are in a Unicode-capable terminal, set `spinner` explicitly, for example `ora({spinner: 'dots'})`.

 ### Can I log messages while the spinner is running?

 Yes!
 Ora automatically handles writes to the same stream.
 The spinner will temporarily clear itself, output your message, and re-render below: